HelenHighwater1/pourfolio/README.md

 ## Features

-All site visitors are able to either create their own account or take a spin on our "Demo User" account to have a look around.
+All site visitors are able to either create their own account or take a spin on the "Demo User" account to have a look around.

 Key Features: